dymk/director/README.md

 for matching for all tests than `RegexRoute`, but it cannot handle optional parameters.

-`Router` will automatically determine which `Route` implementation to use, prefering the `SplitterRoute` if the pattern contains no optional parameters.
+`Router` will determine which `Route` implementation to use, prefering `SplitterRoute` if the route contains no optional parameters.